-- Work hours: Typical construction hours will be 7:00 a.m. to 6:00 p.m.
+- Work hours: Typical construction hours are 7:00 a.m. to 6:00 p.m.
 Monday through Friday.
-If needed, the contractor may work the same hours on Saturday.
+If needed, the contractor may work the same hours on Saturdays.
 The contractor will work at night to complete the cured-in-place pipe lining on larger pipes in several locations (see map).
 We will notify residents in advance of night work.

-- Expected impacts: Construction will create noise, vibration, dust and traffic impacts.
+- Expected impacts: Construction creates noise, vibration, dust and traffic impacts.
 Also, equipment and materials may need to be stored on some city streets.

-- Parking: On-street parking in or near the work area will be prohibited during work hours and you may be delayed getting to your driveway.
+- Parking: On-street parking in or near the work area is prohibited during work hours and you may be delayed getting to your driveway.
 Please plan to move your vehicle by 7:00 a.m.

 - Planting strip and sidewalks: Sewer construction generally occurs in the street.
 However, in a few areas the contractor will have to cut into sidewalks or driveway edges then restore the areas.
 Construction may also affect the planting strip, or the area between the curb and sidewalk.
 We will notify property owners where this may occur.